mintutifr/nanoAOD-tools/crab/tree/README.md

 		1.check the JEC recomation at "https://twiki.cern.ch/twiki/bin/view/CMS/JECDataMC" if it reco change the then put the new tar ball in data and chage the "jecTagsMC and jecTagsDATA" in jetmetHelperRun2.py
 		2.if JEC reco chage the check the "globalTag" in  jetmetUncertainties.py 3.check the JER recomandation at "https://twiki.cern.ch/twiki/bin/view/CMS/JetResolution#Run2_JER_uncertainty_correlation" if the reco chaged the put the new taball in data and chage the "jerTagsMC" in jetmetHelperRun2.py

+## Get the data set name for minitree submission
+	1. Use "check_crab_status.py" file to check the crab status for all the submitted dataset
+	2. Save the output of the "check_crab_status.py" in .txt or .py file
+	3. Run "find_phy3_dataset.py" with saved file as a input.
+This will find and print the array of phys3 datset names.

+## Invalidation of wrongly produced dataset
+	1. Get the  array of the wrongly produced dataset as mension above
+	2. copy and pest the the array in "invalidate.py" file as datasets = [your array of datasets] and run it with python.